 Will Underfloor Heating Crack Tiles?
 Floor Covering Myths Explained

 Perhaps the most appealing factor of underfloor heating is the ability to install it in a kitchen or bathroom, allowing you to walk barefoot on your tiled floors.
-There may not be much in the world that comes close to walking in your kitchen on a spring morning without feeling a chill.
+When combined with liquid screed for a robust floor, few pleasures come close to walking barefoot in your kitchen on a spring morning without feeling a chill.

-It comes as a surprise to us that many homeowners sit on the fence when deciding if underfloor heating is right for their kitchen or bathroom.
-There is a common worry that installing underfloor heating may crack your tiles.
-But is this concern real, or is this just another renovation myth?
+It comes as a surprise to us when many homeowners sit on the fence when deciding if underfloor heating is right for their kitchen or bathroom.
+However, we understand that it’s a common worry that it may crack your tiles.
+But should this be a worry, or is this just another renovation myth?

 Does Underfloor Heating Work With Tiles?

-Porcelain, ceramic, and natural stone tiles are best suited to underfloor heating because of their heat conductivity.
+Porcelain, ceramic, and natural stone tiles are best suited for heated floors because of their heat conductivity.
 These tiles can normally withstand temperatures exceeding 1000°C, and because underfloor heating operates at 40°c, the heat alone is not enough to disturb them.

 However, other factors need to be accounted for during installation and when the system is operated for the first time after the underfloor heating installer has finished.
 Even the best electric underfloor heating or hydronic heating setup can result in cracked tiles if the aftercare is not handled properly.